You expose yourselves to a whole new audience who may come check you out.

 So we should totally try to

-Though I currently maintain Writing About Writing, as well as writing regularly for two other blogs (which I mention mostly by way of letting you know that my ability to "whip something out for later on this afternoon" may somewhat stressed), with enough advanced notice I would love to do a guest post.
+Though I currently maintain Writing About Writing, an have a second job wrangling smol children that kicks my ASS, with enough advanced notice I would love to do a guest post.
 If I'm unfamiliar with your blog, I'll probably want to check it out to make sure it's a blog I wouldn't mind associating my name with.

 Here are some guidelines so we don't waste each other's time: